sambitsargam/FlexStake/README.md

 - `unstake(uint256 _amount)`: Allows users to unstake a specified amount of tokens.
 - `distributeRewards()`: Allows the contract owner to distribute rewards to all stakers.
 - `claimReward()`: Allows users to claim their accumulated rewards.
+- `newStake(uint256 _amount, uint256 _duration)`: Allows users to stake tokens with a specified duration.

 ### Deployment